 A big portion of take-home pay for Hearing Aid Specialists — a little under three-quarters, in fact — arrives through commissions.
 This profession's median overall income is approximately $40K.
 Female Hearing Aid Specialists are more common than men among those who completed the survey; more than half (68 percent) are women.
 Job satisfaction for Hearing Aid Specialists is high.
 Although slightly less than a third lack health benefits of any kind, the greater part do enjoy medical insurance, and slightly less than one-half get dental coverage, too.
-The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Job Description for Hearing Aid Specialist

 Hearing aid specialists are also known as hearing instrument specialists or audiologists.
 Most of the time, hearing aid specialists work at hospitals or medical clinics.
 They may also have their own practice or partner with other hearing aid specialists.Read More...